 - HU 103 & 104 Conversatio

 I am a systematic theologian who looks to Daoist thought to inspire new interpretations of Christian revelation.
 Two events attract my attention: Creation and resurrection.
 What are the theological implications of the world created good?
 What does Christian spirituality look like when we allow the Earth and the Cosmos into our lives with God?
 After Creation, the most remarkable event is the Resurrection.
 God found part of Creation, the body, important enough to resurrect and to promise humanity eternal life.
 How do we live the present in light of that future promise of bodily resurrection?
-What does the resurrection mean for our bodies?
+What does the resurrection mean for our bodies now?
 These questions draw me into the areas of theological anthropology, as well as practical and sacramental theology, but my approach is comparative.

 Directed Study Projects